Menu

 By the end of the course, participants will be equipped to design sophisticated, responsive, and inclusive applications tailored to complex workflows.

-Attendees must have access to an ArcGIS Online account prior to the start of the workshop.
+Access to an ArcGIS Online account and a personal laptop are recommended in order to follow along during the course, but are not required.
+A copy of applications created during the course and configuration notes will be provided to all attendees for later reference.
 Detailed configuration documentation will be provided to all attendees for later reference.

 Intended audience: The advanced workshop is intended for users who already understand the fundamentals of Experience Builder and want to build more sophisticated, data driven applications.
 It is well suited for GIS analysts, developers, and power users responsible for designing interactive workflows, integrating related data, and supporting complex organizational needs.